-Codan Forsikring A/S (the 'Company') is a limited company incorporated and domiciled in Denmark.
-The Company is a one of the largest non-life insurance providers in Scandinavia.
-The Company conducts non-life insurance business in Sweden through a Swedish branch and in Norway through a Norwegian branch and competes with other non-life general insurance companies in these markets.
-The Company is part of RSA Insurance Group plc (RSA Group), one of the world's leading insurance groups with the benefits that follow.
+Forsikringsselskabet Privatsikring A/S (the 'Company') is a limited company incorporated and domiciled in Denmark.
+The Company conducts a non-life insurance business in Denmark through partnerships with local banks.
+The Company is wholly owned by Codan Forsikring A/S, which is one of the largest non-life insurance providers in Scandinavia.
+The Company is part of RSA Insurance Group plc, one of the world's leading insurance groups with the benefits that naturally follow.

-This document sets out the solvency and financial condition of the Company as at 31 December 2018, as required by Solvency II regulations.
+This document sets out the solvency and financial condition of the Company at 31 December 2020, as required by Solvency II Regulations.